Geoff Cridge: Move to France

+Japan

+On 2 February 2025, Japanese club Green Rockets Tokatsu announced that Cridge had joined the club.
+He made his debut for the club that same day.
+He left the club at the end of the season.

 International career

 Cridge was a member of the New Zealand Under-20 sides that competed in the 2014 IRB Junior World Championship in his home country and the 2015 World Rugby Under 20 Championship in Italy.
 He played four times as New Zealand finished 3rd in 2014 and then scored a try in his only appearance in the title-winning side of 2015.